Burger King scraps plastic toys in children's meals, launches amnesty

 “What we are really focused on is removing single-use plastics, and that’s why we’ve done that with the toys,” Murdoch said.

-Burger King, a unit of Canada’s Restaurant Brands International, said on Thursday it was also installing amnesty bins at its UK stores that would accept donations of plastic toys that are given away free by either competitors, magazines or in cereal boxes.
+Burger King, a unit of Canada’s Restaurant Brands International (QSR.TO), said on Thursday it was also installing amnesty bins at its UK stores that would accept donations of plastic toys that are given away free by either competitors, magazines or in cereal boxes.

 These items would then be given a “new purpose” and transformed into play areas for selected stores and special trays encouraging play across restaurants.